singhpradip/JWT-Authentication-API-with-Node.js-and-Express/README.md

+# Secure Authentication APIs with JSON Web Tokens (JWT) in Node.js

-# This repository provides a comprehensive solution for building secure authentication APIs using JSON Web Tokens (JWT) in Node.js with Express.
-The API allows users to sign up, verify email through OTP, resend OTP, log in, change password, forgot password and show user Info securely.
+I created this project from scratch to provide a comprehensive solution for building secure authentication APIs using JSON Web Tokens (JWT) in Node.js with Express.
+The API allows users to perform the following actions securely:

+- Sign up
+- Verify email through OTP
+- Resend OTP
+- Log in
+- Change password
+- Forgot password
+- Show user info

+This project aims to offer a robust and reliable authentication solution, ensuring the security of user data and authentication processes.

 ## Things I learned and Implimented in this project:
 - MVC framework